jaromilfrossard/website/content/home/about.md

 +++

 I am lecturer at the University of Geneva.
-My research works is focused on permutation test for EEG data analysis.
+My research works are focused on permutation tests and multiple comparisons for EEG data analysis.
+Including permutation tests with nuisance variables, cluster-based tests and re-sampling methods in cross-random linear models.